 - Creating the team – crucially, the new boss must decide who’s ‘on the bus’.
 Building a strong, cohesive, commercially driven team is essential to the performance of the business.
 Selecting the right people in and out of the top team is fundamental to success.
 Most HRDs will feel this is a core part of their responsibility and competence, helping the new CEO make decisions on changes and implementing them once they’re made

 - Developing the team – how does the new CEO get the most out of her new team?
 Each individual needs his/her own development plan, building their capabilities and confidence.
 And the team should be led to work constructively and effectively together for the benefit of the business.
 Clearly, the HRD has a big part to play in bringing out the senior team’s potential, working closely with the new chief executive

 - Incentivising the team – successful executives, those with a track record, face an increasing range of career temptations.
 For example, private equity offers much greater potential financial rewards than corporate businesses have historically been willing to consider.
 Thanks to new technologies such as LinkedIn, making a career move is easier than ever before.
 Designing the right incentives has therefore taken on added importance.
 Retaining key staff and raising their performance, while keeping costs down, has the potential to tie up a lot of time and energy.
 Again, the new CEO will look to the HRD for help in this complex and often emotive area.

 These five areas illustrate the breadth of skills and depth of commerciality required of the modern HR Director.
 The new Chief Executive is, potentially, in a very vulnerable place.
-There’s an enormous amount for her to learn in a short period of time.
+There’s an enormous amount for her or him to learn in a short period of time.
 The HR director can play a huge role in helping the CEO make the right moves and set the right tempo through the business.
-It’s in everyone’s interests that she succeeds.
+It’s in everyone’s interests that they succeed.